-Funneling money into a tax-advantaged account, such as an IRA or a 401(k) is a must if you’re banking on enjoying a comfortable retirement.
-These kinds of accounts offer a much higher rate of growth compared to a regular savings account.
+Funneling money into a tax-advantaged account, such as an IRA or a 401(k) is vital if you’re banking on enjoying a comfortable retirement.
+These kinds of accounts offer a much higher potential rate of growth compared to a regular savings account.
 However, there’s a catch when it comes to how much you can save each year.
 The IRS routinely adjusts the annual retirement contribution limits for qualified retirement accounts.
 A financial advisor can help create a retirement strategy for your needs.
 Here are the latest contribution limits for the 2022 and 2023 tax years.

 Contribution Limits for Employer-Sponsored Plans